Underwater Stage Lift Maintenance

-There is little doubt in the minds of cruisers that cruising will return in all its splendor.
-Cruising companies like Royal Caribbean Cruise Lines are not only spending millions to keep their current ships in tip top shape for the return of cruising, but they are building new ships to advance the excitement and security of their promises.
+There is little doubt in the minds of cruisers that cruising will return in all its splendour.
+Cruising companies like Royal Caribbean Cruise Lines are not only spending millions to keep their current ships in tip-top shape for the return of cruising, but they are building new ships to advance the excitement and security of their promises.

 The Aqua Theatre includes several moving parts which must function perfectly in order to keep the performers safe and the show progressing seamlessly.
 Among the moving parts are three separate stage lifts which can work in tandem or as individual lifts depending on the choreography.
 These lift systems are automated to precise lift and lower speeds for placement and timing, overseen by technicians in a control room.
 They can also be activated manually when required.

-Hydraulic power units were replaced with new along with variable frequency drives which apply flow and pressure for actual demand.
-Together with the HPU and VFD the PLC was also configured to ensure all systems work efficiently and to specifications.
+Hydraulic power units were replaced with new ones along with variable frequency drives, which apply flow and pressure for actual demand.
+Together with the HPU and VFD, the PLC was also configured to ensure all systems work efficiently and to specifications.

-Side panels, rollers, wires, hoses, hard pipes, hydraulics and more must be maintained and the equipment reviewed for corrosion and other wear and tear.
-Underwater equipment is much more vulnerable to issues, as are submerged electrical systems, and this is why a trusted company like Handling Specialty with hydraulic and electrical engineers on staff is your best choice for stage lift design/build and maintenance.
+Side panels, rollers, wires, hoses, hard pipes, hydraulics and more must be maintained, and the equipment must be reviewed for corrosion and other wear and tear.
+Underwater equipment is much more vulnerable to issues, as are submerged electrical systems, and this is why a trusted company like Handling Specialty with hydraulic and electrical engineers on staff is your best choice for Stage lift design/build and maintenance.

-The work on Allure of the Seas wrapped up end of March, 2021.
+The work on Allure of the Seas wrapped up at the end of March 2021.